charmplusplus/charm4py/docs/tutorial.rst

 .. tip::
     Proxies can be sent to other chares as arguments of methods.

-For performance reasons, method invocation is always *asynchronous* in CharmPy, i.e. methods return immediately without waiting for the actual method to be invoked on the remote object, and therefore without returning any result.
+For performance reasons, method invocation is always *asynchronous* in Charm4py, i.e. methods return immediately without waiting for the actual method to be invoked on the remote object, and therefore without returning any result.
 Asynchronous method invocation is desirable because it leads to better overlap of computation and communication, and better